False Alarm Rates in Detecting Gravitational Wave Lensing from Astrophysical Coincidences: Insights with Model-Independent Technique GLANCE: Brief structure of the lensing search technique: GLANCE for GO-lensing multi-image systems

 where,

 We rename $h_{+}$ and $h_{\times}$ to $h^{+}_{ij}$ and $h^{\times}_{ij}$ respectively in eq. \ref{pol_obtain}, to denote that they are constructed using detectors $i$ and $j$.
-The reconstructed plus polarization signal with a pair of detectors (say $i$ and $j$, let's call it together as $x$) $x$ is of the form,
+The reconstructed plus polarization signal with a pair of detectors (say $i$ and $j$, let us call it together as $x$) $x$ is of the form,

 Then the cross-correlation between best-reconstructed plus polarization signals by different pairs of detectors at two different times (given by $d^+_x$ and $d^+_{x'}$) can be defined as,\footnote{Similarly, $d^+_{x'}$ is developed using other two detector combination, let's say $i'$ and $i''$, however $x$ and $x'$ can be the same combination as well. }